DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/README.md

 **_CLASSIFICATION_**

-For this task, MTSS provides three different type of reading mode:
+For this task, MTSS provides three different types of reading mode:

 1. read-mode=0: It's possible to feed MTSS with two files, (DATA, LABEL).
 The DATA file must be formatted as a *T*D* data matrix, where each row must represents the t-th features values of the MTS at the time instant *d-th* (in this case, the MTS are appended in the file), while the LABEL file just contains the integer class label.
 (A template file is placed in [data/classification/rm_0](data/classification/rm_0)